Mabami98/recursive-descent-parser/README.md

-# recursive-descent-parser
-A recursive descent parser and lexer for a toy programming language, implemented in Java as part of university coursework.

 # Recursive Descent Parser in Java

 This project implements a recursive descent parser and lexer for a simple toy programming language.
 The parser reads and processes source code, tokenizes it using a custom lexer, builds a parse tree, and reports syntax errors where appropriate.